George and Leo

-George and Leo is an American sitcom television series starring Bob Newhart and Judd Hirsch that aired on CBS from September 15, 1997 to March 16, 1998.
+George and Leo is an American television sitcom created by Dan Staley and Rob Long, and starring Bob Newhart and Judd Hirsch.
+It aired on CBS from September 15, 1997 to March 16, 1998.

 Synopsis

 Newhart and Hirsch starred as the respective title characters, widely divergent men who become in-laws when their children get married.
 George's (Newhart) son was played by Jason Bateman.
 Bess Meyer initially played Leo's (Hirsch) daughter, but was replaced after the first eight episodes by Robyn Lively.
 The series was set on Martha's Vineyard, where George owned a bookstore.

 One episode, "The Cameo Show", featured guest appearances from many of the costars of Newhart's and Hirsch's previous sitcoms: The Bob Newhart Show, Taxi, Newhart, and Dear John.
 The series was cancelled after 22 episodes.
 Newhart later averred that the network wanted to renew the show with cast changes and a modified format, but he disagreed on a creative level with the proposed series revamp and declined the opportunity to continue.